securisec/chepy/docs/usage.md

 ### Recipes
 Chepy has the concept of recipes which means it can load an run chepy methods from a JSON file.
 This makes sharing Chepy recipes very easy and prevents code reuse.

 Some caveats to recipes are that they do not include some of the methods from `ChepyCore`.
 For instance, a recipe cannot write to file, or load or read recipes.
-Recipes cannot do `fork` operations also.
 Chepy plugins does support recipes also.

+Recipes do not support the following operations:
+- `fork`

+If these operations are present on the instance, the recipe will not work.

 There are two main methods that handle recipes and they are both part of the Core.